 The safety and efficacy of Jakavi in children and adolescents aged up to 18 years with MF and PV have not been established.
 No data are available (see section 5.1).

-Treatment of MF and PV may be continued as long as the benefit-risk remains positive.
+Treatment of MF and PV may be continued as long as the benefit-risk assessment remains positive.
 However the treatment should be discontinued after 6 months if there has been no reduction in spleen size or improvement in symptoms since initiation of therapy.

 It is recommended that, for patients who have demonstrated some degree of clinical improvement, ruxolitinib therapy be discontinued if they sustain an increase in their spleen length of 40% compared with baseline size (roughly equivalent to a 25% increase in spleen volume) and no longer have tangible improvement in disease-related symptoms.